0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

     - The command to see your collected vouches ```cd ~/libra && cargo r -p diem-transaction-replay -- --db ~/.0L/db annotate-account <<<YOUR_ADDRESS>>>```

 4. Tower Height - Be one of the validators with the highest tower height among validators who have met the other five criteria in this list;
-5. Voting Power - If all the above criteria are met, the validators will be admitted according to descending voting power;

-At the time of writing, the validator set can inflate of 15% maximum.
-Therefore, if more validators verify the requirements the validators with the most voting power will pass in the active set first.
+5. Voting Power - At the time of writing, the validator set can inflate of 15% maximum.
+Therefore, if more validators verify the requirements, the validators with the most voting power will pass in the active set first.

-For example, if three validators will be admitted at the epoch change, the 3 validators who have been onboarded, submitted 8 proofs, collected 4 vouches and have the highest tower height and greatest voting power will be admitted into the set.
+For example, if only three validators will be admitted at the epoch change, the 3 validators who have been onboarded, submitted 8 proofs, collected 4 vouches and have the highest tower height and greatest voting power will be admitted into the set.

 Additional resources to bring -